 Inter alia, the project aimed at assisting the Ombudsman’s staff in drafting legal amendments with regard to the institution’s function as National Preventive Mechanism (NPM) for preventing torture and other cruel, inhuman or degrading treatment or punishment in all places of detention.
-Further components of the project dealt with training of experts of the Ombudsman’s Office, university and high school students on promoting and protecting human rights of vulnerable groups.
+Further components of the project dealt with the training of experts of the Ombudsman’s Office, and university and high school students on promoting and protecting human rights of vulnerable groups.

 The project was implemented by the German Institute for Human Rights, the German Agency for International Cooperation as well as the German Federal Foreign Office and the Ombudsman of the Republic of Azerbaijan as Twinning partners.